• Skip to primary navigation

 Cowboy?
 Builder?
 Blabber?
 Do you recognize your Company’s innovation style here?

-Culture plays a big role in how companies innovate
+Culture plays a significant role in how companies innovate

 After working with and mentoring hundreds (maybe thousands) of new and established companies, I’ve noticed that they typically fall into predictable groups.
-I decided to share these groups with you to see how well they stack up against your perspective.
+I decided to share these groups with you to see how well they align with your perspective.

 The cowboy (or cowgirl)